mdub/config_mapper/README.md

 end
 ```

-`ConfigStruct#set` maps data into the object, and combines mapping errors and
+`ConfigStruct#configure_with` maps data into the object, and combines mapping errors and
 semantic errors (returned by `#config_errors`) into a single Hash:

 ```ruby